Adult Outpatient Services / 34 Park Street

 Primary placement, full year, 30 hours per week.
-All interns with a primary placement at OPS will complete their secondary placement in the Community Services Network (described below).
+All fellows with a primary placement at OPS will complete their secondary placement in the Community Services Network (described below).

 Secondary placement, full year, 15 hours per week.
 This is available in combination with the following CMHC primary placements: Hispanic Behavioral Health Services / The Hispanic Clinic; Substance Abuse Services / Substance Abuse Treatment Unit; Hispanic Behavioral Health Services / the Hispanic Clinic; and The Consultation Center.

 OPS is designed to provide outpatient mental health services to adults with serious mental illness who live in the New Haven catchment area.
 CMHC’s treatment model is firmly grounded in the concept of recovery.
 This involves a focus on empowerment and individualized, person-centered treatment to help individuals achieve their highest potential.
 The recovery emphasis at CMHC is built on the idea that for a mental health system to provide best care, it must include not only clinical services but also a range of other opportunities including housing and residential services, employment and social supports, and avenues for creative expression.